Palfore/Pybiosis/README.md

 This is what the `register` decorator resolves.
 It decomposes the nested classes and puts the methods back into the global namespace (this is why `globals()` is used, and why the methods don't take `self`).
 So, even with the nesting, we can call `monitors.brightness_up()` directly.
 Note that class attributes _do_ need to be fully qualified: i.e. `Monitor.MAX_BRIGHTNESS` not just `MAX_BRIGHTNESS`.

-Furthermore, every decorated function is saved as an execution string (`python ...`) in a `.vbs` a `.bat` file.
+Furthermore, every decorated function is saved as an execution string (`python ...`) in a `.vbs` and `.bat` file.
 Those allow us to control whether a debug window pops up, for example.
 This accessible format allows the functions to be called from other programs that can't easily access python directly.
 For example, the StreamDeck doesn't easily support executing the right python command, but it easily supports running those script files.

 ### Compilers
 Pybiosis comes with some built-in device compilers.
 You may also define your own if you have a novel device.